VENKATA-SAI-ADITHYA-AKULA/DBMS-PMS/README.md

 # DBMS-PMS
 Pharmacy management system

-Read SRS.pdf, SDD.pdf and USERMANUAL.pdf to understand the project.
+Read USERMANUAL.pdf to understand the project.

 Thank you.